Frequently Asked Questions

 11. Is the program campus-based or online?

 The majority of the program is offered on campus.
-Two online courses are offered at present, and several new online and/or “hybrid” offerings are under development.
+Two online courses are presently offered, and several new online and/or “hybrid” offerings are under development.

 12. How long will it take me to finish the program?
 Do I have to study in the summer?